architect/functions-deno/readme.md

 - I've updated the arc-example-login-flow example to the Deno runtime, making use of this WIP module.
 - Provides example demonstrating `jwt` tokens etc https://github.com/hicksy/functions/tree/architect-functions-deno

+# Test

+Integration only:
+`deno test --allow-run --allow-read --allow-env --allow-write --allow-net --unstable ./test/integration`

+Unit only:
+`deno test --allow-run --allow-read --allow-env --allow-write --allow-net --unstable ./test/unit`

+# Notes

+- `Deno.run` use to launch a sub process of `arc sandbox` within the mock path - not possible to directly call sandbox through JS

+- Having to use `sanitizeResources: false,sanitizeOps: false` on `Deno.test` quite a bit - does this suggest a problem in the codebase / the tests / or is this safe?

+## Todo
+- unexpress (src/https/express)
+- JWE - *_Session tokens incompatible with node/ruby/python_* - currently there's no availaility of a library that uses the A128GCM algorithm.
+Possible that if [webcrypto APIs are implemented in Deno](https://github.com/denoland/deno/issues/1891) then [jose](https://github.com/panva/jose) would be available.
+- no zlib. `compress.js` uses `gzipDecode/ gzipEncode`, `deflate/inflate` and `compress/decompress` (brotli) instead

+Test with suffix `.test-fail.js` are skipped, we need to refactor based on:
+- No `mockfs` equivalant and can't use Skypack / jspm,
+- No `proxyquire`